-- 86. A determination made by the DPA under cl.31 is conclusive as to the merits of the case.
-This clause provides that a person affected by a determination may appeal to the Federal Court on a question of law (cl.38(1)).
-The Federal Court may affirm or set aside a determination and remit the matter back to the DPA cl.38(4). - 87.
-Cl.38(2) sets down the time limit and the manner in which an application to the Federal Court can be made. - 88.
-Cl.38(5) provides that an appeal to the Federal Court does not affect the operation of the DPA's determination unless the Court makes an order staying the operation of the determination so that an effective hearing of the appeal may take place. - 89.
-The DPA is required to send all documents relating to its determination to the Court and the Court is required to return those documents to the DPA at the end of its proceedings cl.38(9).
+- 86. A determination made by the DPA under c1.30 is conclusive as to the merits of the case.
+C1.38 provides that a person affected by a determination may appeal to the Federal Court on a question of law (c1.38(1)).
+The Federal Court may affirm or set aside a determination and remit the matter back to the DPA (c1.38(4)). - 87.
+Cl.38(2) sets down the time and the manner in which an appeal to the Federal Court can be made. - 88.
+Cl.38(5) provides that an appeal to the Federal Court does not affect the operation of the DPA's determination unless, under cl.38(6), the Court makes an order staying the operation of the determination so that an effective hearing of the appeal may take place.
+Cl.38(7) empowers the Court to vary or revoke a stay order, and cl.38(8) allows conditions of such orders to be prescribed and provides for the duration of such orders.

+89. The DPA is required to send all documents relating to a determination under appeal to the Court and the Court is required to return those documents to the DPA at the end of its proceedings - c1.38(9).